 Encourage daily face to face time with family and friends.

-As a school board, we are providing training, resources and protocols to support mentally healthy classrooms, to help students develop resilience, and learn to identify and manage stress.
+As a school board, we are providing training, resources and protocols to support mentally healthy classrooms, to help students thrive, and learn to identify and manage stress.
 To learn more about what’s happening at your child’s school, speak to your child’s teacher, guidance counsellor (in secondary school) or principal.

 It is also important to learn how to recognize the signs of mental health problems and indicators of stress that can contribute to mental health problems.
 There is no one factor that causes mental illness.
 Understanding the signs can be helpful to get help early and avoid more significant problems.